StefanSchwartze/react-lesson/slides.md

 Note:
 * has access to old and new props + state
-* Also updates when same props are passed
+* Also is called when same props are passed
 * Example: drawing `canvas` circle when perecentage changed
 * Can be compared to onChanges in Angular
 ----